AustroMelee/Avatar-Talent-Tree/docs/WATER_CONSTELLATION_BUILD_GUIDE.md

 **Minor Nodes**:
 - **Vine Lash** (1 PK): You can command vines to whip, ensnare, and constrict your opponents.
 - **Verdant Shield** (1 PK): You can rapidly grow a thick barrier of roots and leaves from the ground to block attacks.
-- **Toxin Extraction** (1 PK): You can use plantbending to draw natural poisons or toxins out of venomous plants for use.

 **Manifestation B2: State Shifting** (4 PK): You have mastered the rapid transition between water's three states.
 You can flash-freeze a wave into a wall, instantly melt that wall into a rushing torrent, and turn that torrent into a concealing cloud of steam.